Iran nuclear talks resume in Vienna amid new complications

 The comments from Zarif, who himself helped negotiate the original 2015 nuclear deal, have the potential to complicate the Vienna talks, which are currently focused on how the U.S. would roll back its sanctions — and which ones — and how Iran would return to compliance.

-In the interview, reviewed by The Associated Press, Zarif describes Russia as wanting to stop the nuclear deal, suggesting Moscow wanted to keep Iran at odds with the West.
+In the interview, reviewed by The Associated Press, Zarif describes Russia as wanting to stop the nuclear deal before it was struck under the Obama administration in 2015, suggesting Moscow wanted to keep Iran at odds with the West.

-“If Iran hadn't become Mr. Trump's priority, China and Russia would have become his priority,” Zarif said.

 Iran's Foreign Ministry has called the leak of the recording “illegal,” but hasn't disputed its authenticity.